-The Company is subject to interest rate risk on its cash and cash equivalents and short-term investments and secured convertible debentures.
+The Company is subject to interest rate risk on its cash and cash equivalents, short-term investments and secured convertible debentures.
 The Company does not believe that the results of operations or cash flows would be affected to any significant degree by a sudden change in market interest rates relative to interest rates on the investments, owing to the relative short-term nature of the investments.
 The secured convertible debentures accrue interest at a rate of prime + 1%.
-A change of 100 basis points in the prime interest rate would have increased (decreased) equity and net income by approximately \$38 thousand (\$38 thousand) for the quarter ended August 31, 2008.
+A change of 100 basis points in the prime interest rate would have increased (decreased) equity and net income by approximately \$38 thousand (\$38 thousand) for the quarter ended February 28, 2009.
 This analysis assumes all other variables remain constant.

 Financial instruments potentially exposing the Company to foreign exchange risk consist principally of accounts payable and accrued liabilities.
-The Company holds minimal amounts of U.S. denominated cash, purchasing on an as needed basis to cover U.S. denominated payments.
-At August 31, 2008 U.S. denominated accounts payable and accrued liabilities amounted to \$460 thousand.
-Assuming all other variables remain constant, a 10% depreciation or appreciation of the Canadian dollar against the U.S. dollar would result in an increase or decrease in net loss and comprehensive loss of \$46 thousand (\$46 thousand).
+The Company holds minimal amounts of U.S. dollar denominated cash, purchasing on an as needed basis to cover U.S. dollar denominated payments.
+At February 28, 2009 U.S. dollar denominated accounts payable and accrued liabilities amounted to \$190 thousand.
+Assuming all other variables remain constant, a 10% depreciation or appreciation of the Canadian dollar against the U.S. dollar would result in an increase or decrease in net loss and comprehensive loss of \$19 thousand (\$19 thousand).
 The Company does not have any forward exchange contracts to hedge this risk.

-The Company does not invest in equity instruments of other corporations other than a 25% interest held in Zor Pharmaceuticals that holds the license of Virulizin.
-The Company paid a nominal fee for this equity interest and is not exposed to any losses in excess of this nominal amount.
-However, changes in the Company's equity price could impact its ability to raise additional capital.
+The Company does not invest in equity instruments of other corporations other than a 19% interest held in Zor Pharmaceuticals that is the licensee of Virulizin.
+The Company paid a nominal amount for this equity interest and is not exposed to any losses in excess of this nominal amount.

-5. Share Capital
+5. Share capital